georgetyler/metrics-code/README.md

 #### Python code
 - 2nd-year Economic Data Analysis project re-written using `pandas` and `statsmodels`.
-- 1st-year computing project demonstrating knowledge of Python basics.
+- 1st-year computing project demonstrating knowledge of Python basics _(embargoed as of 24 Sept)_.